Curious about life as an environmental researcher?

 Example coding in Python

-When I'm modeling, I spend most of my time working with data: finding, organizing, and cleaning it, then incorporating it into my model.
-I also spend time writing the code for my model itself, and learning about new ways to write code that is more efficient and easier for others to read and interpret.
+When I'm modeling, I spend most of my time working with data: finding, organizing, and cleaning it, then incorporating it into the model.
+Of course, I also need to code the model itself, and I enjoy learning new ways to make my code more efficient and easier to interpret by others.